bhallstein/TinyModel/Readme.md

 - *updates*

-An associative array of updates to perform, where the key specified the column, and the value the new entry.
+An associative array of updates to perform, where the key specifies the column, and the value the new entry for that column.

 - *conditions*

 A Condition object, or an array of Condition objects governing which rows in the table will be updated with new value(s).

-*e.g.* Update username of user with userid 12 to `jimmy`:
+*e.g.* Update username of user with userid 12 to ‘jimmy’:

     User::update(
         array('username' => 'jimmy'),